8 Signs You Suffered a Concussion from a Car Accident

 A traumatic brain injury (TBI) affects a person’s ability to use their brain and could permanently alter their quality of life.
-TBIs are also a frighteningly common cause of death and disability in the United States; according to the CDC, over 60,000 Americans died as a result of a TBI in 2019.
+TBIs are also a frighteningly common cause of death and disability in the United States; according to the CDC, about 60,000 Americans die as a result of a TBI every year.

 TBIs are most often caused by falls, motor vehicle crashes, or assault.
 If you or a loved one received a brain injury due to someone else’s negligence or recklessness, you could file a lawsuit to recover damages for things like your medical bills.
 Here’s what to expect.